5oBero/ROKOmoji.iMessage.Sticker.App-iOS/README.md

 ## About ROKOmoji.iMessage
 Create your own iMessage Sticker App with ROKO Labs!
 We've open sourced our iMessage sticker app so you can easily build your own to promote your company and brand!

-The application is utilizing ROKO Mobi - http://roko.mobi - Stickers SDK to manage your keyboard and see analytics, all for free!
+The application is utilizing ROKO Mobi - http://roko.mobi - Stickers SDK to manage your iMessage App and see analytics, all for free!

 Should you have any questions or concerns, feel free to email us at help@rokolabs.com